 An internship requires the completion of 35-45 hours of qualifying work (including supporting interactive and written activities) per credit earned over one semester as approved by the internship faculty advisor.
 Internships are only available to students who are deemed to be in good standing by the Office of the Associate Provost for Academic Support and Student Life Programs.
-An internship may be undertaken during the fall, spring or summer semesters.
 Prerequisite: BU450.